JetBrains/intellij-sdk-docs/basics/plugin_structure/plugin_icon_file.md

 | _The YouTrack Plugin Logo uses<br>the YouTrack product logo_ | _The Keymap Plugin Logo uses a color<br>from the Action Colors Palette_ |

 Ensure a Plugin Logo is visible on both light and dark backgrounds.
-If one Plugin Logo design does not work on both light and dark backgrounds, then create separate light and dark versions of the Plugin Logo.
+If one Plugin Logo design does not work on both light and dark backgrounds, create separate light and dark versions of the Plugin Logo.
-The examples below illustrate how a Plugin Logo design may work well for a light background but not so well for a dark background.
+The examples below illustrate how a Plugin Logo design may work well for a light background but not for a dark background.
 Consequently, a separate Plugin Logo for dark backgrounds is needed.

 | ![Plugin Logo on Light UI Theme](img/light_version.png){:width="225px"} | ![Light Plugin Logo on Dark UI Theme](img/dark_bad.png){:width="225px"} | ![Plugin Logo for Dark UI Theme](img/dark_good.png){:width="225px"} |